What Is The Quantity Theory Of Money?

 - The equation is very simple and easy to understand.

 - Its simplicity is one of its limitations.
-People know that it is an obvious fact that if the money supply will increase the price will decrease.
-It does not state about the cause and effect of the increasing supply.
+People know that it is obvious that if the money supply increases, the price will decrease.
+It does not state the cause and effect of the increasing supply.

-- This equation assumes that velocity and output of goods will remain constant and will not be affected by other factors but in actual change in any of these factors is changeable.
+- This equation assumes that the velocity and output of goods will remain constant and will not be affected by other factors, but an actual change in any of these factors is changeable.